muellerbbm-vas/grivet/README.md

 ### More examples

-See `test/tests.spec.ts` for more examples of how to use this library.
+See [test/tests.spec.ts](./test/tests.spec.ts) for more examples of how to use this library.

+## Reference documentation

+Have a look at the [library reference](https://muellerbbm-vas.github.io/grivet/docs/index.html) for more details.

 ## TODO